 The financial report is a general purpose financial report prepared in accordance with Australian Accounting Standards (AASBs) (including Australian Accounting Interpretations) adopted by the Australian Accounting Standards Board (AASB) and the Corporations Act 2001.
-The consolidated financial report of the Group and the financial report of the Company comply with International Financial Reporting Standards (IFRS) and interpretations adopted by the International Accounting Standards Board (IASB).
+The consolidated financial report of the Group comply with International Financial Reporting Standards (IFRS) and interpretations adopted by the International Accounting Standards Board (IASB).

-The Financial Statements were approved by the Board of Directors on 16 February 2022.
+The Financial Statements were approved by the Board of Directors on 16 February 2023.